 "We get people from a lot of states coming to Colorado since marijuana was fully legalized," Bacor explains.
 "Some are people looking to skew the lines and are growing for the black market.
 The recent trend has been individuals from Florida."

-In March, 22 Cubans were arrested on racketeering charges for their involvement in an indoor marijuana-cultivation network that operated ten grow houses across Hillsborough and two neighboring counties in central Florida.
-During a week's worth of raids, narcotics investigators seized 591 plants weighing 872 pounds and 46 pounds of packaged marijuana worth an estimated $2.3 million on the street.
+In March, 22 Cubans were arrested on racketeering charges for their involvement in a indoor marijuana cultivation network that operated ten grow houses across Hillsborough and two neighboring counties in central Florida.
+During a week's worth of raids, narcotics investigators seized 591 plants weighing 872 pounds [395 kg] and 46 pounds [20 kg] of packaged marijuana worth an estimated $2.3 million [2 million euro] on the street.

 In a phone interview, Captain Frank Losat, head of Hillsborough County Sheriff's Office special investigations division, tells me Cuban growers have been running well-organized indoor grow houses for several years now.
 "We have to address a multitude of crimes these grow houses bring to the community," he says.
 "We've had a series of home invasions where grow houses were targeted.
 You don't know who your neighbors are until the violence occurs."